psychicDivine/psychicdivine/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ... creating something like Dynamic CRM
+- 🔭 I’m currently working on ... something like Dynamic CRM
 - 🌱 I’m currently learning ...
 Elixir
 - 👯 I’m looking to collaborate on ...
 Elixir + LLD
 - 🤔 I’m looking for help with ...
 Scalable Web Architecture and Distributed Systems